Learn How to Find and Fix Roof Leaks

-Leaking Around a Drain or Vent
+Roof Leak Around a Drain or Vent

 Drains and vents are typically sealed using a rubber boot on your roof.
-Rubber does not last forever, and most of the time when you notice a leak beginning to develop in this area of your home you simply have to replace that rubber boot.
+Rubber does not last forever, and most of the time when you notice a roof leak beginning to develop in this area of your home you simply have to replace that rubber boot.
 To do this, inspect the boot for signs of a tear or cracking.
 If there is an obvious problem purchase a new boot designed to fit the diameter of the pipe or vent.
 Lift up the roofing around the boot and pull out all the nails holding the flashing in place.
 Slip the boot up and out of the way and slip the new one down.

 Be careful to slip the flashing surrounding the boot back into place properly, or new leaks will occur.
 The flashing should be under the roofing around its sides, and on top of the roofing at its bottom to let water flow freely.
 This application only works properly on shingle roofing though, and you’ll have to secure the boot in a different manner on panel roofing.
 Instead of putting the flashing underneath the roofing, you simply lay it down flat against the roofing and seal underneath it heavily using roofing caulk.
 After it’s sealed you screw it in place with screws that have rubber gaskets to keep water out.
 This installation method isn’t quite as durable and will need retouching more often, but it’s necessary with larger sections of roofing.

-Leaking around a Skylight
+Roof Leak around a Skylight

 Leaking around a skylight, especially an older one is very common.
-To fix the leaking you typically have to remove all the waterproofing and the layer of shingles over top of the edges of the skylight so that you can waterproof it properly.
+To fix the leaky roof you typically have to remove all the waterproofing and the layer of shingles over top of the edges of the skylight so that you can waterproof it properly.
 Cut off the shingles, the flashing, and anything else that’s covering up the skylight and the area 6″ around the skylight.